HAGUE SYSTEM FOR THE INTERNATIONAL PROTECTION OF INDUSTRIAL DESIGNS

-Albania, Armenia, Azerbaijan, Belgium, Belize, Benin, Bosnia & Herzegovina, Botswana, Bulgaria, Cote d'Ivoier, Croatia, Democratic Republic of Korea, Denmark, Egypt, Estonia, European Union, Finland, France, Gabon, Georgia, Germany, Ghana, Greece, Hungary, Iceland, Italy, Kyrgyzstan, Latvia, Liechtenstein, Lithuania, Luxembourg, Mali, Monaco, Mangolia, Montenegro, Morocco, Namibia, Netherlands, Niger, Norway, Oman, Poland, Republic of Moldova, Romania, Rawanda, Sao Tome and Principe, Senegal, Serbia, Singapore, Slovania, Spain, Surinam, Switzerland, Syrian Arab Republic, Takikstan, The Former Yugoslov Republic of Macedonia, Tunisia, Turkey and Ukraine.
+Albania, Armenia, Azerbaijan, Belgium, Belize, Benin, Bosnia & Herzegovina, Botswana, Bulgaria, Cote d’Ivoier, Croatia, Democratic Republic of Korea, Denmark, Egypt, Estonia, European Union, Finland, France, Gabon, Georgia, Germany, Ghana, Greece, Hungary, Iceland, Italy, Kyrgyzstan, Latvia, Liechtenstein, Lithuania, Luxembourg, Mali, Monaco, Magnolia, Montenegro, Morocco, Namibia, Netherlands, Niger, Norway, Oman, Poland, Republic of Moldova, Romania, Rwanda, Sao Tome and Principe, Senegal, Serbia, Singapore, Slovenia, Spain, Surinam, Switzerland, Syrian Arab Republic, Tajikistan, The Former Yugoslav Republic of Macedonia, Tunisia, Turkey and Ukraine.

 The above acts are completely independent of each other, so it is the discretion of a potential contracting party to decide to choose membership to either one or both the acts.

 Kindly note, the London Act of 1934 which is prior to the above acts was abolished, hence it is no longer in existence.

 The Hague system’s main benefit has been a consolidation of the filing process by replacing serial filing of multiple applications at various national offices with a single application that can be lodged with WIPO.